pass-team/autocapture-ocr/README.md

 2. Read texts from screenshots with OCR
 3. Extract benchmark values from OCR-ed text

+Built with:
+* [Tesseract.js](https://tesseract.projectnaptha.com/): OCR module using AI
+* [sharp](https://sharp.pixelplumbing.com/): Used for image processing to help Tesseract read image with higher accuracy

 ## I. Prerequisites
 * Node 14+
 * Python 3.8